 Using the To More Specific Class function leaves the data unchanged unless an error occurs.
 If the data on the wire at run time is not of the more specific class, the function returns an error and the output data is the default value of the wire type.
 The primary use of the To More Specific Class function is to do type testing on a value of a parent class.
 Frequently programmers connect the same parent class wire to several To More Specific Class function calls, each going to a different more specific class, and then execute different code based on which To More Specific Class function does not return an error.
 This is highly inefficient.
 If you are considering this method of testing and have permission to modify the parent class, you might write a dynamic member VI on the parent class and have each of the child classes override it with the functionality appropriate for each child class.

-If, at run time, LabVIEW detects that you wired a child class object to a subVI that expects a parent class object, LabVIEW can downcast the subVI output to a child class object automatically.
+If, at run time, LabVIEW detects that you wired a child class object to a subVI that accepts a parent class object, LabVIEW can downcast the subVI output to a child class object automatically.
 Automatic downcasting does not require you to use the To More Specific Class function.
-However, automatic downcasting can occur only if LabVIEW can guarantee that the class object you wire to the subVI is compatible with the input the subVI expects.
+However, automatic downcasting can occur only if LabVIEW can guarantee that the class object you wire to the subVI is compatible with the input the subVI accepts.
 For example, if you store a class object in a variant and wire the variant data to a subVI, LabVIEW cannot guarantee that the subVI contains data that belongs to the same class as the data the variant originally stored.
-To help LabVIEW check that the class object you wire to the subVI is compatible with the class object the subVI expects, use the Preserve Run-Time Class function.
-If the two objects are incompatible, the function returns an error and sets the class of the output data to the parent class the subVI expects.
+To help LabVIEW check that the class object you wire to the subVI is compatible with the class object the subVI accepts, use the Preserve Run-Time Class function.
+If the two objects are incompatible, the function returns an error and sets the class of the output data to the parent class the subVI accepts.
 You also can use this function with data value references.
 The Data Value Reference Read / Write Element border node must preserve run-time type.
 You can use the Preserve Run-Time Class function to check that the class object you wire to the Data Value Reference Write node is compatible with the class object you wired to the Data Value Reference Read border node.

 You can lock LabVIEW classes to prohibit LabVIEW class users from viewing the member VIs that are part of the internal implementation of the application.
 Locking the LabVIEW class prevents access to the private member VIs which in turn can help prevent errors being introduced to the application.
 As with project libraries, adding password protection to LabVIEW classes does not add password protection to the member VIs.
 You must password protect the member VIs individually.